iferdel/sensor-data-streaming-pubsub/README.md

 This solution is based on an **event-driven** architecture using a **pub/sub** pattern, powered by a **distributed system**.
 The project is intended to be hosted on a **Kubernetes cluster** to ensure high availability and horizontal scaling as needed—for example, if sensor sampling rates increase or if we add more sensors.

 ### Key architectural points:
+*Disclaimer: Here we are considering an entire PubSub architecture, but one could conclude that a hybrid architecture for critical low-latency control would also be quite handy.
+In that case, one would expect using gRPC as the way to communicate between a service that would send direct commands to change behaviour (in a reactive way) not the sensor but to the machine or whatever is behind.*
 - **Data Transfer**: The solution is intended to use Protobuf as a data serialization format to match real scenarios with embedded C or C++.
 However, for the initial setup (POC), the Go encoding/gob serializer will be used.
 - **Infrastructure**: This project integrates with my [homelab](https://github.com/iferdel/homelab), which simulates a cloud-like environment on bare metal using TalosOS and GitOps with FluxCD.
-- **CI/CD and Images**: For CI/CD, I’m using Jenkins inside the homelab and Docker Hub for image storage, while the GitHub repository hosts the source code (pulling the latest image by means of FluxCD source controllers).
+- **CI/CD**: For CI/CD, I’m using a private Jenkins server and Docker Hub for image storage, while the GitHub repository hosts the source code.
+The whole CD would be handled with FluxCD.
-- **Secrets**: I’m using Azure Secrets in the homelab for secure database credentials.
+- **Secrets**: I’m using Azure Key Vault for secrets in the homelab.
-- **Database**: PostgreSQL is used with TimeScaleDB, an extension optimized for time-series data.
-In a real scenario, this would be fully cloud-based, but for this project, I’m running it on bare metal, integrated with CloudNativePG and OpenEBS + Mayastor for storage.
+- **Database**: The solution uses PostgreSQL with [TimeScaleDB](https://www.timescale.com/), an extension optimized for time-series data.
+In a real scenario, the paid cloud tier would be in use, but for this project I’m storaging everything on bare metal, integrated with CloudNativePG and OpenEBS + Mayastor for storage.
 - **Data Management**: TimeScaleDB’s policies handle data expiration and compression, preventing storage overflow and improving performance.
-- **Visualization**: Grafana is used for near real-time dashboards, leveraging its querying capabilities to visualize time-series data stored in TimeScaleDB as well as stats from the database itself by means of wrapping the stats from pg_stat_statements and pg_stat_kcache with postgres CTEs and procedures.
+- **Visualization**: Grafana is used for near real-time dashboards, leveraging its querying capabilities to visualize time-series data stored as well as stats from the database itself by means of wrapping the stats from pg_stat_statements and pg_stat_kcache with postgres CTEs and procedures.
+- **Alarms**: *...*
 - **Communication Protocols**:
     - *Sensor communication uses MQTT with streaming queues.*
-    - *Inter-service communication uses AMQP with RabbitMQ, employing both durable and transient queues.*
+    - *Inter-service communication uses AMQP with RabbitMQ, employing quorum queues.*
+    - *Alarm service communication uses gRPC for low-latency communication with the machine where the sensor to affect behaviour*

 ## Design

 Sensors will send:
+    - id (serial number)
     - timestamp (with nanosecond precision)
     - measurement (at a variable sample frequency)
     - GPS location (latitude and longitude)
 This approach allows flexible scaling of the number of sensors and their data rates.

+Sensor will receive (mapped through its id):
+    - commands that would affect the sensor behaviour such as sleep, awake and change sample frequency.

 ## Database Schemas